Merton's portfolio problem

 Merton's portfolio problem is a problem in continuous-time finance and in particular intertemporal portfolio choice.
 An investor must choose how much to consume and must allocate their wealth between stocks and a risk-free asset so as to maximize expected utility.
 The problem was formulated and solved by Robert C. Merton in 1969 both for finite lifetimes and for the infinite case.
 Research has continued to extend and generalize the model to include factors like transaction costs and bankruptcy.

 Problem statement

 The investor lives from time 0 to time T; their wealth at time T is denoted W_{T}.
-She starts with a known initial wealth W_{0} (which may include the present value of wage income).
-At time t she must choose what amount of her wealth to consume, c_{t}, and what fraction of wealth to invest in a stock portfolio, π_{t} (the remaining fraction 1 − π_{t} being invested in the risk-free asset).
+They start with a known initial wealth W_{0} (which may include the present value of wage income).
+At time t they must choose what amount of their wealth to consume, c_{t}, and what fraction of wealth to invest in a stock portfolio, π_{t} (the remaining fraction 1 − π_{t} being invested in the risk-free asset).